 Genetic counselors assess the risk of genetic disorders for people and families.
-Learn what a genetic counseling job involves and steps to entering this career.
+Learn what a genetic counseling job involves and steps to entering this impactful health care career.

-A genetic counselor advises people on genetic conditions that might affect them or their family through an assessment of family history.
-These conditions may include chromosomal disorders such as Down syndrome and fragile X syndrome, multifactorial disorders like cancer or diabetes, or monogenic disorders including cystic fibrosis or sickle cell disease.
+A genetic counselor advises people on genetic conditions that might affect them or their relatives through an assessment of their family history.
+These conditions may include chromosomal disorders such as Down syndrome and fragile X syndrome, multifactorial disorders like cancer and diabetes, or monogenic disorders including cystic fibrosis and sickle cell disease.

-They work closely with patients to educate them on types of hereditary conditions following assessment, discussing whether they need genetic testing and the various options available, including any ethical considerations.
-People enter genetic counseling for many reasons, including when they are pregnant or thinking of starting a family and want to know the risks to their unborn child, or when managing their own health or that of a family member.
+Genetic counselors work closely with patients to educate them on types of hereditary conditions following their assessment, discussing whether they need genetic testing and the various options available, including any ethical considerations.
+People enter genetic counseling for many reasons, such as when they are pregnant or thinking of starting a family and want to know the risks of their child developing a specific genetic condition, or when managing their own health or that of a family member.

 Genetic counselors work with various people concerned with genetic predispositions at all stages of life.
-This may include prenatal screening to determine whether a baby is likely to be born with a hereditary disease or condition, working with adults to assess whether they are likely to develop genetic diseases following the onset of certain symptoms, or new information about their family history.
+This may include prenatal screening to determine whether a baby is likely to be born with a hereditary disease or condition, working with adults to assess whether they are likely to develop genetic diseases following the onset of certain symptoms.

 They also provide counseling and support following testing, helping people adapt to the implications of results on their physical, mental, and familial well-being.